 Uh… I don’t think I’m strong enough mentally for such an adventure.
 But with a year or two preparing myself, why not?

-It is known that you like company, taverns, socialising.
+It is known that you like the company, taverns, socialising.
 You like to sit in one of them that’s in the building where you live.
-You single out your “Oscar-winner” friends as an important part of your everyday life.
+You single out your “Oscar-winner” friends as an essential part of your everyday life.

 Those are people with great and rich life careers.
 I’m capable of sitting, listening and learning.
 Due to my obligations, it is rare for us to see each, but we’ll make up for what’s missed.